The Day a USAF KC-135 Crew Saved an F-4 Phantom by Dragging it Home

 Midway across the Atlantic, and just prior to the 4th refuel, one of the F-4Es piloted by Maj.
 Jon “Ghost” Alexander and his WSO Dan Silvis, started to develop some engine problems.
 After a quick visual from one of the other aircraft, it was discovered Ghost's F-4E was bleeding oil.
 The emergency divert base at Gander, Newfoundland was contacted with an emergency declaration.

-Shortly after, things began to rapidly deteriorate when the still turning, but barely burning turbines started to wind down, and the Phantom jet, known for its dependence on power, started to bleed airspeed and altitude simultaneously.
+Shortly after, things began to rapidly deteriorate when the still-turning but barely burning turbines started to wind down, and the Phantom jet, known for its dependence on power, started to bleed airspeed and altitude simultaneously.

-At this point, with the Number Two engine, barely hanging on, the Number One began to struggle with the higher temperatures and load of keeping the Phantom airborne.
+At this point, with the Number Two engine barely hanging on, the Number One began to struggle with the higher temperatures and load of keeping the Phantom airborne.
 Watching the airspeed decay, Ghost decided to jettison his external tanks to reduce drag and weight in hopes of saving his dying jet.

-Struggling with a dying Number 1, and an overheating Number 2, while maintaining an extreme high nose-up attitude to keep far away from the frigid Atlantic beneath, sadly for Ghost and his WSO, things were about to go even further south...moments after dropping his tanks, his jet's hydraulic system failed, crippling the stricken jet even further. and reducing the list of available options to one...Eject!
+Struggling with a dying Number 1 and an overheating Number 2 while maintaining an extreme high nose-up attitude to keep far away from the frigid Atlantic beneath, sadly for Ghost and his WSO, things were about to go even further south...moments after dropping his tanks, his jet's hydraulic system failed, crippling the stricken jet even further.
+And reducing the list of available options to one...Eject!

-Still 520 miles out of Gander, and facing a certain death in the waters below, "Lone Star" E-113, crewed by Captain Robert Goodman, Captain Michael Clover, First Lieutenant Karol Wojcikowski and Staff Sergeant Douglas Simmons pulled high and in front of Ghost's Phantom, dropping flaps and slats to slow to the speed of the crippled jet.
+Still 520 miles out of Gander and facing a certain death in the waters below, "Lone Star" E-113, crewed by Captain Robert Goodman, Captain Michael Clover, First Lieutenant Karol Wojcikowski and Staff Sergeant Douglas Simmons, pulled high and in front of Ghost's Phantom, dropping flaps and slats to slow to the speed of the crippled jet.

-As the altitude dropped to 4000 feet over the water, "North Star" hooked up with Ghost's Phantom, and started to transfer fuel to his starving J-79 engines.
-Considering the lack of hydraulics, and asymmetric thrust produced by the F-4, as well as the high Angle of Attack flown by both aircraft at low airspeed and altitude, this was no easy feat.
+As the altitude dropped to 4000 feet over the water, "North Star" hooked up with Ghost's Phantom and started to transfer fuel to his starving J-79 engines.
+Considering the lack of hydraulics and asymmetric thrust produced by the F-4, as well as the high Angle of Attack flown by both aircraft at low airspeed and altitude, this was no easy feat.

 The F-4E could not hold on, as the decaying power and airspeed proved too much for the tanker, and repeatedly brute-force disconnected from the refuelling probe.
-Each time, the tanker descended after the dying Phantom jet, in a final descent towards the waters below.
-The crew of "North Star" pushed their nose over and chased the Phantom lower. and slower, this time indicating as little as 190 knots at 1400 feet above the cold Atlantic waves.
+Each time, the tanker descended after the dying Phantom jet in a final descent towards the waters below.
+The crew of "North Star" pushed their nose over and chased the Phantom lower.
+And slower, this time indicating as little as 190 knots at 1400 feet above the cold Atlantic waves.

 F4 Phantom Decal